z1000biker/fall_detector/README.md

 This example shows a person detected in a horizontal posture following a collapse event.
 The system has escalated the state and latched the alert rather than silently resolving.

-### Example 2: Multi-Person Corridor Scenario
+### Example 2: Multi-Person Corridors Scenario
 ![Detected collapse in corridor](3.png)

-This example demonstrates detection in a real corridor environment with explicit labeling, bounding boxes, and safety state visualization.
+This example demonstrates detection in three cams monitoring three corridor environments with explicit labeling, bounding boxes, and safety state visualization.
+This version of the software supports only one camera per runtime.

 ### Example 3: Normal Corridor Operation (No Alert)
 ![Normal corridor operation](2.png)